yugabyte/yugabyte-db/docs/content/preview/admin/yb-admin.md

 #### alter_universe_replication

 Changes the universe replication for the specified source universe.
-Use this command to:
+Use this command to do the following:

-* Add or remove tables in an existing replication UUID
+* Add or remove tables in an existing replication UUID.
-* Modify the source master addresses
+* Modify the source master addresses.

 If no tables have been configured for replication, use [setup_universe_replication](#setup-universe-replication).